 The small chamber orchestra grew, changing its name to the Oklahoma Sinfonia, and performed in venues and at events throughout Tulsa and Oklahoma.
-Eventually, the Sinfonia became the house orchestra for Tulsa’s Brady Theater, where it not only performed with renowned guest artists but also presented a series of pops and light classics concerts each year.
+Eventually, the Sinfonia became the house orchestra for Tulsa’s Brady Theater, now known as Tulsa Theater, where it not only performed with renowned guest artists but also presented a series of pops and light classics concerts each year.

 A move to Tulsa Community College in 1996 paved the way for further orchestral development for the Sinfonia.
 As the professional orchestra-in-residence for TCC’s Performing Arts Center for Education, the orchestra soon began offering both a Pops and a Classics concert series as part of its regular season.
 Expanded concert seasons afforded the opportunity to add more players, more instruments, and more diversity and complexity in the orchestra’s repertoire.

 In 2001, the orchestra officially changed its name to Signature Symphony at TCC and broadened its Music Education Outreach program.
 Higher Scale operated as a partnership between Signature Symphony, Tulsa Public Schools and Tulsa Community College to take music education and experiences into elementary schools where music programs otherwise would not exist.
 Twice each week, professional Signature Symphony musicians taught viola, violin and cello to third, fourth and fifth grade students in 12 Tulsa Public Schools.
 In addition, the Signature Quartet performed at elementary, middle and high schools, and the orchestra provided free rehearsal look-ins for students each season along with free ticket offers for classics performances.